 There is a Chair of Common Time.
 He has written instructions for Common Time and the Resident Hosts who volunteer each Friday.
 He recruits volunteers to sign up for turns as hosts.
 This Chair maintains the inventory of wine, beer, and soda, as well as paper and plastic supplies.
 He collects and maintains the collection and disbursement of the Common Time “kitty” fund of money to which residents contribute.
 Common Time is a self-sustaining program.

 The Welcome Committee chair visits each new resident shortly after the person(s) move in, to communicate that the community is happy to have them here.
 This person brings a basket/bag of goodies like jam, soup and other items that may appeal to new residents.
 She attends Common Time, or other community social events, with the new person(s) where she introduces them to residents.
 She sometimes hosts a cocktail reception in her unit for newcomers, depending on circumstances.
-She organizes the guests and table seating for their complimentary Monday or Wednesday dinner.
+She organizes the guests and table seating for their complimentary dinner.
 The committee works closely with the Community Director.

 NOTE: renters do not receive baskets per policy.